Demi-urge/menace_sandbox/docs/autonomous_sandbox.md

 - `SYNERGY_METRICS_PORT=8003` – exporter HTTP port.
 - `SYNERGY_EXPORTER_CHECK_INTERVAL=10` – health check interval.

-### Standalone synergy-tools
+### Launching `synergy_tools.py` locally

-Use the `synergy_tools.py` helper to run the exporter and trainer without starting the full sandbox:
+Use the `synergy_tools.py` helper to run the exporter and trainer on a personal machine without starting the full sandbox.
+Set the relevant environment variables to enable each service:

 ```bash
 export AUTO_TRAIN_SYNERGY=1